freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/14-responsive-web-design-22/learn-html-forms-by-building-a-registration-form/60fadce90f85c50d0bb0dd4f.md

 # --description--

-Per dare agli elementi `fieldset` un po' di separazione, selezionali e dai loro un `border-bottom` di `3px solid #3b3b4f`.
+To give the `fieldset` elements a bit of separation, select them and give them a `border-bottom` of `3px solid #3b3b4f`.

 # --hints--